Machine-Learned Prediction Equilibrium for Dynamic Traffic Assignment: Existence of Dynamic Prediction Equilibria

 We now discuss several predictors and analyze whether the theorem above can be applied.
 We begin with simple predictors and make them more sophisticated step-by-step.

-The \emph{Zero-Predictor} predicts no queues for all times, i.e.
+The \emph{Zero-Predictor} predicts no queues for all times, i.e.,

-This predictor is trivially continuous and oblivious and respects FIFO.
-The resulting dynamic prediction flow is a flow, where particles just always follow physically shortest paths.
+This predictor is trivially continuous, causal, and respects FIFO.
+In the resulting dynamic prediction flow, particles just always follow physically shortest paths.

-The \emph{constant predictor} predicts in a continuous way that all queues will stay constant:
+The \emph{constant predictor} predicts that all queues will stay constant:

 This leads to the mentioned special case of IDE flows.
-Since the constant predictor clearly is continuous and oblivious and respects FIFO we can apply \Cref{thm:existence} and, thus, reprove the existence of IDE flows shown in \cite{GrafHS20}.
+Since the constant predictor clearly is causal, depends continuously on the queue lengths and respects FIFO, we can apply \Cref{thm:existence} and, thus, reprove the existence of IDE flows shown in \cite{GrafHS20}.

-The \emph{linear predictor} takes the derivative of the queues and extends them linearly up to some fixed time horizon $H \in \IR_{\geq 0}\cup\{\infty\}$.
+The \emph{linear predictor} takes the derivative of the queues and extends them linearly up to some fixed time horizon $H \in \R_{\geq 0}\cup\{\infty\}$.
 Formally it is defined as